nikkorn/lotto-draw/README.md

 ## Usage

-The 'createLotto' function returns a lotto instance which, by default, contains no drawable participants.
+The `createLotto` function returns a lotto instance which, by default, contains no drawable participants.

 ```ts
 import createLotto from "lotto-draw";